Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_bodysnatcher_notify_sound               0       // Whether to play a cheering sound when a bodysnatcher is killed ttt_bodysnatcher_notify_confetti            0       // Whether to throw confetti when a bodysnatcher is a killed ttt_bodysnatcher_device_time                5       // The amount of time (in seconds) the bodysnatcher's device takes to use
+ttt_bodysnatcher_notify_sound               0       // Whether to play a cheering sound when a bodysnatcher is killed ttt_bodysnatcher_notify_confetti            0       // Whether to throw confetti when a bodysnatcher is a killed ttt_bodysnatcher_device_time                5       // The amount of time (in seconds) the bodysnatcher's device takes to use ttt_bodysnatcher_can_see_jesters            0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the bodysnatcher (Only applies if ttt_bodysnatcher_is_independent is enabled) ttt_bodysnatcher_update_scoreboard          0       // Whether the bodysnatcher shows dead players as missing in action (Only applies if ttt_bodysnatcher_is_independent is enabled)

 // Loot Goblin
 ttt_lootgoblin_activation_timer             30      // Minimum time in seconds before the loot goblin is revealed